DianaStrahilova/spooky-hangman-pp3/README.md

 [Back to top](#table-of-contents)

-## Acknowledgments
+## Acknowledgements

-A special a aknowledgment to my mentor Martina Terlevic - for her guidance, support and valuable advice.
+A special a aknowledgement to my mentor Martina Terlevic - for her guidance, support and valuable advice.

 [Back to top](#table-of-contents)